 Chair: Mary Laffoy, Patricia Rickard-Clarke, Prof Cillian Twomey, Sabina Brennan, Michael Browne, Anne Harris, Amanda Phelan

 Recruitment & Training Committee

-Chair: Brian Ward, David Clarke, Dr Tom Clarke, Helen Cosgrove, Hilary Maher
+Chair: Brian Ward, David Clarke, Dr Tom Clarke, Helen Cosgrave, Hilary Maher

 Risk & Audit Committee